Have a question?

 On top of that, if you have any questions or concerns at any time, call Matt directly at (734) 356-3360.

 No. Since we pay sales tax on the materials from our suppliers, we do not charge another tax to you.

-We don’t suggest installing a pressure treated wood deck.
+With the current technology for composite decking, we don’t recommend installing a pressure treated or cedar wood deck.
 Although it may be initially less expensive, it will not only cost you more money in the long term (considering both maintenance expenses and an expected life of less than half that of composite decking), it also requires ongoing maintenance hours every year.
 Composite decking will look as new as the day it was installed for years to come.

 Depending on the brand of composite decking, dry composite decking is no more slippery than a wood deck.
+For example, Trex and TimberTech will be less slippery than Fiberon.
+Deckorators offers a composite board that is best in class in slip resistance.
 Certain PVC decking is much more slippery than composite, and for this reason, among others, we generally recommend to stay away from PVC.
-We’ll talk about material options during our consultation, and provide samples to you as well.
+We’ll talk about material options during our in person consultation, and provide samples to you as well.